ce7elem/merkle-vault/README.md

 `~/.config/vault/vaults`) to ensure the integrity of your files.

-You can then use the `vault-cli list` to list all your vaulted files, and the `vault-cli download` command can be used to download them again.
+You can then use the `vault-cli list` to list all your vaulted files, and the `vault-cli download [--vault-id <VAULT>] <FILE>` command can be used to download them again.
 When a file is downloaded from the remote server, an integrity check is performed:

 - the file and its Merkle Proof are downloaded
 - the Merkle tree root's hash is retrieved from the proof